vikramchhibber/tropelet/docs/design.md

 ### Choice of cipher suits and TLS version
 1. Since both the client and server are under our control and the server does not need to interoperate with multiple types of clients, we will use only TLS 1.3 version.
 This version of TLS includes strongest cipher suites and key exchange algorithms supporting perfect forward secrecy (**ECDHE**).
 We will support EC curves **P384** and **P521**.
 2. Since the underlying TLS go library does not support application to configure the bulk encryption algorithms, we will rely on the algorithm chosen by the library.
-This should ideally be **AES-GCM** 128 or 256 bits.
+This should ideally be **AES-GCM** (128 or 256 bits), or **CHACHA20_POLY1305**.

 >Newer version of Go >= 1.24 also support post-quantum key exchange (**ML-KEM**) mechanisms.
 The solution will not support this.